Russianrakkan/swift_projects_tutorials/README.md

 # swift_projects_tutorials
-Some of the projects, created in order to pratcise
+Some of the projects, created in order to practise